department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/birth-defects.md

 Yes, if:

   - The child's biological mother or father served in:
-    - South Vietnam (the Republic of Vietnam) any time from January 9, 1962 - May 7, 1975, or
+    - South Vietnam (the Republic of Vietnam) any time from January 9, 1962, through May 7, 1975, or
-    - The Korean Demilitarized Zone (DMZ) any time from April 1, 1968 - August 31, 1971, and
+    - The Korean Demilitarized Zone (DMZ) any time from April 1, 1968, through August 31, 1971, and
   - The child was conceived after the parent served in either South Vietnam or the Republic of Korea, and
   - The child was diagnosed with a form of spina bifida other than spina bifida occulta

 ### For Other Birth Defects
 Yes, if:

-  - The child's biological mother served in South Vietnam any time from January 9, 1962 - May 7, 1975, and
+  - The child's biological mother served in South Vietnam any time from January 9, 1962, through May 7, 1975, and
   - The child was conceived after the mother served in South Vietnam, and
-  - The child has a covered birth defect that caused a permanent physical or mental disability (a disability is damage to a person’s body or mind that makes them less able—or totally unable—to do everyday life tasks, including meaningful work; a permanent disability is one that does not go away)
+  - The child has a covered birth defect that caused a permanent physical or mental disability.
+(A disability is damage to a person’s body or mind that makes them less able—or totally unable—to do everyday tasks in life, including meaningful work.
+A permanent disability is one that does not go away.)

 ### Who's covered?